-'Small modular reactors' (SMRs) would have a capacity of under 300 megawatts (MW), whereas large reactors typically have a capacity of about 1,000 MW.
+Large reactors typically have a capacity of about 1,000 MW, whereas SMRs would have a capacity of under 300 megawatts (MW).
 Construction at reactor sites would be replaced with standardised factory production of reactor components (or modules) then installation at the reactor site.
 The term modular also refers to the option of building clusters of small reactors at the same site.

 SMRs don't have any meaningful existence.
 Some small reactors exist, and there are hopes and dreams of mass factory production of SMRs.
 But currently there is no such SMR mass manufacturing capacity, and no company, consortium, utility or national government is seriously considering betting billions building an SMR mass manufacturing capacity.